Mechanism

 Built into qualified-meeting delivery.

-Coseek does not ask you to buy the list and hope your team can turn it into meetings.
-List building is included because the calling campaign depends on it.
+You are not buying a list and hoping it turns into meetings.
+List building is included because the calling campaign depends on the right accounts, right buyers, and direct phone coverage.

-No. List building is part of Coseek's B2B cold calling service.
-The list exists so Coseek can work the right accounts by phone and book qualified meetings.
+No. List building is part of our B2B cold calling service.
+The list exists so we can work the right accounts by phone and book qualified meetings.
 If you only need a CSV export, a data vendor is a better fit.

 The buyer map depends on the market.
 SaaS may require a VP Sales or RevOps leader, IT services may require enterprise IT ownership, and manufacturing may require operations, plant, or continuous-improvement leaders.
-Coseek researches the roles that can actually accept a meeting for the problem your team solves.
+We research the roles that can actually accept a meeting for the problem your team solves.

 The campaign tightens.
 Bad-fit connected calls are not treated as random losses.
 They become feedback on the ICP, title map, trigger assumptions, and disqualifiers.
-A performance-priced campaign has to remove weak accounts quickly because Coseek does not get paid for activity.
+A performance-priced campaign has to remove weak accounts quickly because we do not get paid for activity.

 You do.
-If the engagement ends, Coseek can transfer the account list, fit scores, enriched contact details, and call disposition history.
+If the engagement ends, we can transfer the account list, fit scores, enriched contact details, and call disposition history.
 The commercial model is qualified meetings, not data lock-in.

 Start with accounts worth calling.

-Coseek builds the list, researches the right decision-makers, enriches mobile numbers, and works the accounts by phone.
+We build the list, research the right decision-makers, enrich mobile numbers, and work the accounts by phone.